Classes begin January 1st, 2020.

 Live Courses are for classical and modern Hebrew as well as the two practical rabbinics courses.
 They meet nine times per quarter for two quarters each, in Zoom, a live streaming platform.
 Students can also receive two hours of one-on-one interaction with their educator on their schedule.
 Students can increase their one on one time with a language tutor for an additional fee.

-Online Intensives are one week long, Sunday through Thursday, via Zoom.
-They are focused on providing a space where students interact with each other face-to-face.
+These courses are focused on providing a space where students interact with each other face-to-face.
 Each intensives combines and expands upon the material learned in the previous nine weeks for a cross-discipline approach to Jewish learning.

 The following are samples of intensives which are under development: